farandal/excercise/README.md

 ### As any user, I want to call a web service to find the latest Products, so I can display them.

-Acceptance Criteria:
+* Acceptance Criteria:

-1. Returns the 10 newest products.
+1. Returns the 10 newest products. \n
-2. For each product, needs to include the Product ID, Name, Description, Brand Name and the most recent Review for this product (including the User Name and Review Summary).
+2. For each product, needs to include the Product ID, Name, Description, Brand Name and the most recent Review for this product (including the User Name and Review Summary). \n
 3. Accepts an optional Brand ID parameter to filter the results.
-If a Brand ID provided, returns only products for that brand.
+If a Brand ID provided, returns only products for that brand. \n

-Technical acceptance criteria:
+* Technical acceptance criteria:

 1. RESTful web service that uses JSON as message format
 2. No authentication required
 3. Uses a Stored Procedure (not an ORM) to query the database